Wangxiaoyue-lab/BEguider/README.md

 - A local Web tool / command line tool
   - Customizable

-Data from clinvar were predicted by PAM-less base editor for reference, please download `datas/*.csv`.
+Data from ClinVar were predicted by PAM-less base editor for reference, please download `datas/*.csv`.

 ## Installation